OPF-Based Optimal Power System Network Restoration Considering Frequency Dynamics: Application of DynOPF-R on the IEEE 9-Bus Model

 \section{Application of DynOPF-R on the IEEE 9-Bus Model}

-In this Section, the previously presented DynOPF-R formulation is implemented on the IEEE 9-Bus model, as described and pictured in Section~\ref{chap:static}.
-For this use case, the choice of a small, transmission-level system is reasonable to represent the early stages of the restoration process (i.e., the creation of restoration islands); a known example system is used for reproducibility.
+In this Section, the proposed DynOPF-R formulation is implemented on the IEEE 9-Bus model, as described and pictured in Section~\ref{chap:static}.
+For this use case, the choice of a small, transmission-level system is reasonable to represent the early stages of the restoration process (i.e., the creation of restoration islands); a known example is used for reproducibility.